isomerpages/mlaw-corp/news/press-releases/_posts/2020-10-08-additional-temporary-relief-measures-for-property-sector-due-to-covid19.md

 8. <u>QC</u>.
 Under the QC regime, developers subject to the QC rules are to complete construction of all housing units in a residential development project within 5 years from the date of issue of the QC or the collective sale order, and dispose of all housing units within 2 years from the issue of Temporary Occupation Permit or Certificate of Statutory Completion.
 Under the additional temporary relief measures, developers applying to extend their existing completion deadline will be granted a further waiver of extension charges of up to a total of 6 months.
 This will also apply to other SLA approvals requiring the completion of all units in the residential development.
 There is no further waiver of extension charges to extend the existing deadline to dispose of all housing units in the residential development project.

 The conditions to be met to qualify for the waiver of extension charges to extend the completion deadline remain the same (as per the temporary relief measures announced on 6 May 2020), and are as follows:
-    i.
-The QC or SLA approval requiring the completion of all units in the residential development was issued on or before 1 June 2020; and ii.
+<br>i.
+The QC or SLA approval requiring the completion of all units in the residential development was issued on or before 1 June 2020; and
+<br>ii.
 The original timeline for completion of the residential development expired on or after 1 February 2020.

 Eligible developers can write to SLA’s Land Dealings Approval Unit (LDAU) at SLA_LDU@sla.gov.sg by 1 December 2020 to apply.
 Developers which had already applied for and obtained an extension of their existing completion deadlines under the temporary relief measures announced on 6 May 2020 will automatically be granted the further 6-month waiver of extension charges, and will be notified of their new deadlines by LDAU.